richsoni/richsoni-songs/since-the-last-blood-moon.md

 title: Since The Last Blood Moon
 ---

-got your mojo bag
+Got your mojo bag
-with a rabbits foot
+With a rabbits foot
-rattle snack rattle
+Rattle snack rattle
-bat wing soot
+Bat wing soot

-got yourself black book
+Got yourself black book
-brewed tea, read the leaves
+Brewed tea, read the leaves
-flipping tarrot cards
+Flipping tarot cards
-placing candles at your feet
+Placing candles at your feet

-If your lookin for salvation
+If your lookin' for salvation
-dont expect it too soon
+Don't expect it too soon
-ive been toiling and waiting
+Ive been toiling and waiting
-since the last blood moon
+Since the last blood moon

-prayin up to Jesus
+Prayin' up to Jesus
-tiltin your head tard the sun
+Tiltin' your head tarred the sun
-when fold up all of your fingers
+When fold up all of your fingers
-tightly twisting your thumbs
+Tightly twisting your thumbs

-If your lookin for salvation
+If your lookin' for salvation
-dont expect it too soon
+Don't expect it too soon
-ive been toiling and waiting
+Ive been toiling and waiting
-since the last blood moon
+Since the last blood moon

-you can furrow a shelter
+You can furrow a shelter
-crawl inside like a mouse
+Crawl inside like a mouse
-survive getting shucked by a twister
+Survive getting shucked by a twister
-then suffocate under the house
+Then suffocate under the house

-you can kill all the evil
+You can kill all the evil
-but know that more always grows
+But know that more always grows
-burn the forest down to a desert
+Burn the forest down to a desert
-but still miss killing the crows
+But still miss killing the crows

-If your lookin for salvation
+If your lookin' for salvation
-dont expect it too soon
+Don't expect it too soon
-ive been toiling and waiting
+Ive been toiling and waiting
-since the last blood moon
+Since the last blood moon